Is Your Dream Journal Private? The 2026 Data Security Guide

 The Bottom Line

-Your dreams deserve the same privacy protection as your medical records.
-Before trusting any app with your most intimate thoughts, verify their encryption, read their data policies, and test their deletion process.
+Your dreams deserve careful privacy handling.
+Before trusting any app with intimate thoughts, verify its encryption model, read its data policies, and test its deletion process.

-The safest approach: choose apps that use end-to-end encryption, have clear "no data selling" policies, and give you full control over export and deletion.
+The safest approach: choose apps with clear processing disclosures, no data-selling policy, strong account protection, and full control over export and deletion.

 Share this article